kyma-project/test-infra/development/tools/cmd/githubissues/README.md

   * For an organization, copy the schema from `table_org_schema.json`.
   * For a singular repo, copy the schema from `table_repo_schema.json`.
 4. In the `partitioning` dropdown list, select `updated_at` field.

-## Error during upload
-If the JSON file is bigger than 100MB, Bigquery fails.
-To fix that issue, you can split the file into smaller parts and upload them manually before rerunning the program.